tmssd/kb/docs/Dev/Prg/Langs/Js/index.md

     `.finally()` allows us to do something after a promise has finished.
 We add it usually at the end of the proise.
 The `finally()` block will be called regardless of whether `.then()` works or the promise is catches into an error. `.finally()` usually doesn't receive anything from the promise so it has no parameters.

-    ?> Finally is great for those times that you need to run a piece of code no matter what, e.g. sending an email to a user regardless of whether their request was successful or failed; or showing a little notification icon.
+    !!! tip "`.finally()` is great for those times that you need to run a piece of code no matter what."

+            For instanse sending an email to a user regardless of whether their request was successful or failed; or showing a little notification icon.

     ```js
     const urls = [